Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution

 \section{Case studies}

-In this section, feature attribution experiments are performed on four real-world tasks: image classification on MNIST\footnote{MNIST dataset was acquired at http://yann.lecun.com/exdb/mnist/.}, question classification on TREC\footnote{TREC dataset was acquired at https://cogcomp.seas.upenn.edu/Data/QA/QC/.}, tabular classification on adults' income(ADTI)\footnote{ADTI was acquired at https://archive.ics.uci.edu/dataset/2/adult.}, and time-series prediction of electric transformer's oil temperature(ETT)\footnote{ETT dataset was acquired at https://github.com/zhouhaoyi/ETDataset.}.
-For the four tasks, EmSHAP is used to estimate Shapley values for feature attribution, which is compared with five competitive methods: \begin{itemize} \item SamplingSHAP~\cite{Strumbelj2010explanation}: A Shapley value estimation method based on sampling from random permutation of features. \item SVARM~\cite{kolpaczki2024approximating}: A sampling-based Shapley value calculation method without marginal contribution calculation. \item KernelSHAP~\cite{covert2020improving}: An effective method for calculating Shapley values which uses weighted least squares to calculate marginal Shapley values. \item FastSHAP~\cite{jethani2022fastshap}: A fast Shapley value approximation method that trains an interpreter to get marginal Shapley values using a single forward pass. \item VAEAC~\cite{olsen2022using}: A generative model which obtains the conditional Shapley value by calculating the conditional expectation of the contribution function. \end{itemize}
+In this section, feature attribution experiments are performed on four real-world tasks: image classification on MNIST\footnote{MNIST dataset was acquired at http://yann.lecun.com/exdb/mnist/.}, tabular classification on adults' income(ADTI)\footnote{ADTI was acquired at https://archive.ics.uci.edu/dataset/2/adult.}, time-series prediction of electric transformer's oil temperature(ETT)\footnote{ETT dataset was acquired at https://github.com/zhouhaoyi/ETDataset.}, and automated medical coding on MIMIC-III\footnote{MIMIC-III dataset was acquired at https://mimic.physionet.org/.}.
+For the four tasks, EmSHAP is used to estimate Shapley values for feature attribution and is compared with seven competitive methods: \begin{itemize} \item SamplingSHAP~\cite{Strumbelj2010explanation}: A Shapley value estimation method based on sampling from a random permutation of features. \item SVARM~\cite{kolpaczki2024approximating}: A sampling-based Shapley value calculation method without marginal contribution calculation. \item SHAP-IQ~\cite{fumagalli2023shap}: A sampling-based approximation method for calculating Shapley interaction quantification. \item KernelSHAP~\cite{covert2020improving}: An effective method for calculating Shapley values, which uses weighted least squares to calculate marginal Shapley values. \item ST-SHAP\cite{kelodjou2024shaping}: A regression-based method utilizing neighbor selection to achieve a more stable version of KernelSHAP. \item FastSHAP~\cite{jethani2022fastshap}: A fast Shapley value approximation method that trains an interpreter to get marginal Shapley values using a single forward pass. \item VAEAC~\cite{olsen2022using}: A generative model which obtains the conditional Shapley value by calculating the conditional expectation of the contribution function. \end{itemize}

-Since the true Shapley value of the real-world datasets are difficult to calculate, a quantitative metric is used to evaluate the performance of feature attributions.
+Since the true Shapley value of the real-world datasets is difficult to calculate, a quantitative metric is used to evaluate the performance of feature attributions.